department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/analytics/kpi-setting-pre-workshop.md

 - Team: Getting timing right when impacting other teams

 ### Desired Outcomes
-- Users: As a Veteran with service connected disabilities, I want to quickly and easily apply as many benefits as possible.
+- Users: As a Veteran with service connected disabilities, I want to quickly and easily apply and obtain as many benefits as possible.
 - Team: Engagement with the specific product increases
 - Team: More visibility, more conversion
 - Team: More benefits are put into affect for the Veteran